 In 2021, the NOKIA Sunday Bikedays program is expanding to NCC Weekend Bikedays, presented by Nokia.

 Every weekend from May to October, the NCC opens parkways in Ottawa for active use, morning and afternoon.
 Whether you’re biking, walking, running or skating, this program is for you!
+The program will also run on statutory holidays.

 These car-free roads are a great way to experience the beauty of Canada’s Capital Region in a fun, safe and environmentally friendly way.